Meat lovers, beware: it’s possible that processed meats (think hot dogs, ham and sausage) can cause colon cancer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Red meat probably causes the disease.
 The link between certain types of meat and some forms of cancer, particularly colon cancer, isn’t new,” says oncologist Alok Khorana, MD.
-“Scientific evidence has been accumulating for decades that colon cancer is more common among people who eat the most red meat and processed meat.
+“Scientific evidence has been accumulating for decades that colon cancer is more common among people who eat the most red meat and processed meat.”

 Experts have long warned of the dangers of certain chemicals used to cure meat, such as nitrites and nitrates, which the body converts into cancer-causing compounds.
 The evidence so far suggests that it’s probably the processing of the meat, or chemicals naturally present within it, that increases cancer risk.

 While the IARC said red meat contains some important nutrients, it still noted that red meat has an established link to colon, prostate and pancreatic cancers.

-Load up on your fish and veggies, because a pesco-vegetarian diet — dominated by fruits and vegetables and including a moderate amount of fish — is associated with a 45 percent reduced risk for colorectal cancers compared to people whose diets include meat.
+Load up on your fish and veggies, because a pesco-vegetarian diet — dominated by fruits and vegetables and including a moderate amount of fish — is associated with a 45% reduced risk for colorectal cancers compared to people whose diets include meat.

 “A good example of a pesco-vegetarian diet is the Mediterranean diet,” says Dr. Khorana.
 “A healthy diet is good for your overall outcomes and your cardiovascular health.
 It turns out that it’s also good for preventing cancer.”